SINTEF/rusty-chunkenc/docs/blog-post.md

 ### Variable Length Encodings Save Bits

 Usually, people decide in advance how many bits they need to represent their numbers in computers.
 For example, 8 bits is enough to represent a number between 0 and 255 or -128 and 127.
 If the software encounters bigger numbers, you go with more bits.
-The industry uses on 64 bits by default for now, representing whole numbers between -9,223,372,036,854,775,808 and 9,223,372,036,854,775,807, or 18 quintillion different numbers.
+The industry uses 64 bits by default for now, representing whole numbers between -9,223,372,036,854,775,808 and 9,223,372,036,854,775,807, or 18 quintillion different numbers.
 It's often more than enough.
 Not always.

 Prometheus uses 64 bits numbers internally, but instead of always using 64 bits to store the data, Prometheus also uses variable length encodings.
 The number of stored bits will depend on the value.
-Bigger numbers will use more bits than small numbers.
+Big numbers will use more bits than small numbers.
 In practice, Prometheus' numbers use much fewer than 64 bits.
-But it sometimes uses more than 64 bits for the bigger numbers.
+But it sometimes uses more than 64 bits for the big numbers.

 Prometheus uses a neat collection of variable encoding formats.
 Namely `varint`, `uvarint`, `varbit`, `varbit_ts`, and `varbit_xor`.
 And I had fun implementing them all, no sarcasm.